 Lymph is a clear fluid containing immune system cells that is carried throughout the body by a series of lymph vessels.
 These vessels connect lymph nodes (small bean-shaped collections of immune system cells).
-When lymph nodes have been removed by surgery or damaged by radiation therapy, lymph fluid can build up.
+When lymph nodes have been removed by surgery or damaged by radiation therapy, lymph fluid can build up and cause swelling.
 This is called lymphedema.
-In some parts of the world, severe lymphedema (a condition called elephantiasis) is sometimes caused by infection with a parasite that blocks lymph vessels.

 Lymphangiosarcoma (a malignant tumor that develops in lymph vessels) is a very rare complication of chronic lymphedema.

 An injury is not a risk factor for developing sarcomas.
 But this issue has caused some confusion in the past.
-One reason is that injury may produce a swelling that resembles a tumor but is not a true tumor.
+One reason is that an injured area might swell.
+That swelling could resemble a tumor but is not a true tumor.
 Also, when you are injured, the pain may draw your attention to the injured area.
 The area may be examined closely, and x-rays or other imaging studies may be obtained.
 This can make it more likely that any sarcoma that is present will be discovered, even though it may have been present for some time.